quarkusio/main-release-scripts/README.md

 ### Releasing a CR1

 ```
-./prerequisites.java --branch=2.15 --qualifier=CR1
+./prerequisites.java --branch=3.3 --qualifier=CR1
 ```
-This will release a 2.15.0.CR1 release (if you haven't released any 2.15 yet).
+This will release a 3.3.0.CR1 release (if you haven't released any 3.3 yet).

 ### Releasing a Final release on top of a CR

 ```
-./prerequisites.java --micro --branch=2.15 --qualifier=Final
+./prerequisites.java --micro --branch=3.3
 ```
 (`--micro` is just there for the version number generation, it's a micro on top of the CR1)